peakster2/peakster2/README.md

 ### Hi there 👋

 I'm just a programmer C:
-And currently working on Ruby
+And currently working on my music project.

 <hr>